-Medical withdrawals provide a prorated refund of tuition and fees and have conditions that must be met prior to re-enrollment at SMU.
+Medical withdrawals and mandatory administrative withdrawals allow a prorated refund of tuition and fees and have conditions that must be met prior to reenrollment at SMU.
 Medical withdrawals can only be authorized by a licensed physician or psychologist counselor in the SMU Memorial Health Center.
-The University does not grant retroactive medical withdrawals.
+Mandatory administrative withdrawals can be authorized only by the vice president for student affairs.
+As a matter of University policy, and in compliance with federal regulations, retroactive medical withdrawals cannot be granted.
 The last day for a medical withdrawal is the last day of class instruction for the term from which the student is withdrawing.